University of Houston: State university

 In 1953, the university established KUHT—the first educational television station in the nation—after the four yearlong Federal Communications Commission's television licensing freeze ended.
 During this period, however, the university as a private institution was facing financial troubles.
 Tuition failed to cover rising costs, and in turn, tuition increases caused a drop in enrollment.
 That's when it was proposed that UH become a state-funded university.

 After a lengthy battle between supporters of the University of Houston, led by school president A.D.
 Bruce, and forces from state universities, including the University of Texas, geared to block the change, Senate Bill 2 was passed on May 23, 1961, enabling the university to enter the state system in 1963.
+Beginning roughly during this period, UH became known as "Cougar High" because of its low academic standards, which the university leveraged to its advantage in recruiting athletes.

 The University of Houston, initially reserved for white and non-black students, was racially desegregated circa the 1960s as part of the civil rights movements.
 A group of students called Afro-Americans for Black Liberation (AABL) advocated for desegregation in that period.
 Robinson Block, a UH undergraduate student writing for Houston History Magazine, stated that as local businesses and student organization remained segregated by race, the first group of black students "had a hard time".

+The federal government donated a parcel of coastal prairie to the university in La Marque in Galveston County.
+Out of this developed the University of Houston Coastal Center (UHCC).

 As the University of Houston celebrated its 50th anniversary, the Texas Legislature formally established the University of Houston System in 1977.
 Philip G. Hoffman resigned from his position as president of UH and became the first chancellor of the University of Houston System.
 The University of Houston became the oldest and largest member institution in the UH System with nearly 30,000 students.

 On April 26, 1983, the university appended its official name to University of Houston–University Park; however, the name was changed back to University of Houston on August 26, 1991.
 This name change was an effort by the UH System to give its flagship institution a distinctive name that would eliminate confusion with the University of Houston–Downtown (UHD), which is a separate and distinct degree-granting institution that is not part of the University of Houston.